 - Sugar cravings

-- Irregular periods
+- Irregular periods and shorter cycles

 - Ovarian cysts